Sarah Woulfin

 Sarah Woulfin is an associate professor in the Department of Educational Leadership and Policy who studies the relationship between education policy and equitable instruction.
 Much of her work draws on the research-practice partnership approach to formulate relevant questions, engage with practitioners in substantive ways, and transform practice.

 As a former urban public school teacher and reading coach, Dr. Woulfin was dedicated to strengthening students’ literacy skills to promote equitable outcomes.
-As a scholar, her commitment to raising the quality of instruction for all students across all schools motivates her research on how policy influences the work of district leaders, principals, instructional coaches, and teachers.
+As a scholar, her commitment to raising the quality of instruction for all students across all schools motivates her research on how policy shapes the work of district leaders, principals, coaches, and teachers.